bettina100/bettina100/README.md

 ### I am a professional in global logistics and -management.
 ### I am a professional in alcoholic beverages, specialised in wine.

+### Now I try to become a professional in Web-Development